yas-sim/openvino-llm-chatbot-rag/README.md

 python openvino-doc-specific-extractor.py
 ```
 - `.vectorstore_300_0` directory will be created.
+	- '_300_0' means the chunk size is 300 and chunk overlap is 0.
+	- You can generate the vector store with different chunk configurations by modifying the last few lines of Python code.
+	- You can modify the `.env` file to specify which vector store file to use in the client and server programs.

 3. Download LLM models and convert them into OpenVINO IR models
-- `llm-model-downloader.py` will download 'dolly2-3b' and 'llama2-7b-chat' models.
+- `llm-model-downloader.py` will download 'dolly2-3b', 'llama2-7b-chat', and 'Intel/neural-chat-7b-v3-1' models as default.
+	- You can specify the LLM model to use by modifying `.env` file.
 - You need to have account and access token to download the 'llama2-7b-chat' model.
 Go to HuggingFace web site and register yourself to get the access token.
 Also, you need to request the access to the llama2 models at llama2 project page.
-- The downloader will generate FP16, INT8 and INT4_ASYM models.
+- The downloader will generate FP16, INT8 and INT4 models by default.
 You can use one of them.
+Please modify `.env` file to specify which model of data type to use.
 ```sh
 python llm-model-downloader.py
 ```